TomUszyn/pands-mywork/README.md

     ```
     cd pands-mywork

-7. In VS Code, pick one of the available programs with extension .py from the pands-weekly-tasks folder, run the program
+7. In VS Code, pick one of the available programs with extension .py from the pands-mywork folder, run the program
 by typing the file name, and press enter to execute it.
-There is only one exception in the case of the es.py file, where the user must input the name of the .txt file as an argument.

 Notice: Make sure you are in the correct patch for the file you are trying to execute.
 Otherwise, you may encounter an error.